 The debug output goes to stderr, unless the COVERAGE_DEBUG_FILE environment variable names a different file, which will be appended to.
+COVERAGE_DEBUG_FILE accepts the special names stdout and stderr to write to those destinations.

-5.3 Configuration reference
+6.3 Configuration reference

 Coverage.py options can be specified in a configuration file.
 This makes it easier to re-run coverage.py with consistent settings, and also allows for specification of options that are otherwise only available in the API.